- DTP Success Team

 CLEP Exam Question:

-Select the one correct answer from the following five (5) answer choices.
+Select one correct answer from the following five choices.

 What year was the American Academy of Pediatrics created?